 Importance of the forced sale clause

 It ensures a coordinated and fair exit for all shareholders in the event of a sale of the company.
-This helps maximize the value of the sale and simplifies the transaction process.
+This helps maximize the value of the sale and streamline the transaction process.

 Right of first refusal clauses